LANGUAGE ARTS 9

 Summary of course content and activities:

-Since we can consider our bodies and relationships gifts from God, it is important to take care of them.
+Since we can consider our bodies and relationships as gifts from God, it is essential to take care of them.
 Education and practice provide the tools necessary to care for these gifts well.
+In PE/Health 9, students will acquire skills through various movement activities in 5 different areas: alternative environment, dance or creative movement, games, gymnastics, and individual activities.
+Students will understand, experience, and appreciate the health benefits that result from physical activity, interact positively with others, and assume responsibility for leading an active way of life.

 Pre-requisite(s):

-Students need to spend about 1 hour per week on the lesson and 2 hours on the activity each week.
+Students should expect to spend about 1 hour per week on the lesson, and 2-3 hours per week being active.